-- Given the constraints, you need to think about and address issues throughout the academic year - Here we discuss some example payloads - Either previously developed and flown or - Should be feasible to develop and fly within the limitations of this program - Your team needs to choose one of these examples! - Your team will have two weeks to develop your Pre-PDR - Research and write the scientific background for your payload - Determine your mission goal, objectives, and requirements - Establish a general schedule for payload development - You will write a complete a defense (i.e. the FRR) of your payload proposal by the end of this semester.
+- Given the constraints, you need to think about and address issues throughout the academic year - Here we discuss some example payloads - Either previously developed and flown or - Should be feasible to develop and fly within the limitations of this program - Your team will have two weeks to develop your Pre-PDR - Research and write the scientific background for your payload - Determine your mission goal, objectives, and requirements - Establish a general schedule for payload development - You will write a complete a defense (i.e. the FRR) of your payload by the end of this semester.